Thousands of EOHN clinics incorporate our eReader, eCCF® paperless process, and more.

 - Captures data and statistics for reports.

-eScreen’s eCup, along with the eReader, creates the industry’s first and only digitally interpreted non-DOT rapid testing system.
-The eCup is a patented urine-collection device that allows for rapid, under-seal screening.
-A major advantage to our “smart” cup is that it doesn’t require human intervention or interpretation.
-That means there’s no chance for human error.
+The eCup test device, along with the eReader screening system, creates the industry’s first digitally interpreted non-DOT rapid testing system.
+The patented eCup urine collection device allows for rapid, under-seal screening.
+A major advantage to our “smart” cup is that it doesn’t require human intervention or interpretation, which means there’s no chance for human error.

-How does the eCup work?
-Once the donor deposits his or her urine specimen into the plastic cup, the lid is attached and sealed.
-This creates a completely self-contained unit that does not require the clinician to pour, transfer or pipette the specimen into any other container.
+How does the eCup device work?
+Once the donor provides his or her urine specimen into the plastic cup, the lid is attached and sealed.
+The self-contained unit keeps the clinician from having to pour, transfer or pipette the specimen into any other container.
 Instead, the cup—in combination with our patented eReader appliance—does all the work.

-The eCup’s lid contains several embedded reagent test strips that are sensitive to the five-test SAMHSA (Substance Abuse and Mental Health Services Administration) profile cutoff levels.
-The lid’s test strips also detect and provide adulteration panels for pH, creatinine and nitrites.
+The uniquely designed eCup lid contains several embedded reagent test strips that are sensitive to the five-test SAMHSA (Substance Abuse and Mental Health Services Administration) profile cutoff levels, as well as adulteration panels for pH, creatinine, and nitrites.

-When the eCup is placed into the eReader device, its test strips are digitally screened for the presence or absence of drugs of abuse.
+When the eCup device is placed into the eReader system, its test strips are digitally screened for the presence or absence of drugs of abuse.
 The result?
-Rapid drug test results for all negative drug screens, sent directly to your customer.
+Rapid drug test results for all negative drug screens are sent directly to your customer.

-The eScreen eReader is a sophisticated appliance that uses digital technology to scan the test lid of a sealed eCup.
-This procedure provides an automated, objective, confidential testing process.
-The eReader uses bar code technology, coupled with optical imaging, to electronically capture the drug test results.
-There is no subjectivity of a clinician reading the results.
-Within 15 minutes, the eReader automatically reports negative eCup urine drug screen results to the customer via his or her MyeScreen.com account (or another applicant-tracking system).
+The eReader screening system is a sophisticated appliance that uses digital technology to scan the test lid of a sealed eCup device.
+This automated procedure provides an objective and confidential testing process.
+Using bar code technology coupled with optical imaging, the eReader system electronically captures the drug test results, thereby eliminating clinician subjectivity.
+Within 15 minutes, the eReader automatically reports negative eCup urine drug screen results to the customer’s MyeScreen® software account (or other applicant-tracking system).

-Past that, the only time you to handle a test is on non-negative samples.
-For those, you package the drug screen samples with the chain-of-custody form and ship it to the laboratory for confirmation testing.
+For non-negative samples the clinician packages the drug screen sample with the chain-of-custody form and ships it to the laboratory for confirmation testing.

-eScreen’s electronic chain-of-custody form (eCCF) reduces costs and administrative functions because we eliminate the need for paper forms.
-It also means you’ll minimize errors during collection, ensure consistency of procedures and link all parts of the donor-screening process.
+Our eCCF® paperless process reduces costs and administrative functions by eliminating the need for paper chain of custody forms.
+Electronic forms minimize errors during collection, ensure consistency of procedures, and link all parts of the donor-screening process.

-The eScreen system incorporates security technologies that protect all aspects of the electronic signature: capture, presentation, validation and storage.
-In fact, our security protocol ensures that all electronic data is nonrefutable, legally valid and has a defensible audit trail.
+The eCCF solution incorporates security technologies that protect all aspects of the electronic signature: capture, presentation, validation, and storage.
+In fact, our security protocol ensures that all electronic data is nonrefutable, legally valid, and has a defensible audit trail.